twoelevenjay/CMB2-Admin-Extension/readme.txt

 All contributions welcome.
 If you would like to submit a pull request, please check out the [trunk branch](https://github.com/twoelevenjay/CMB2-Admin-Extension/tree/trunk) and pull request against it.
 Please read the [CONTRIBUTING](https://github.com/twoelevenjay/CMB2-Admin-Extension/CONTRIBUTING.md) doc for more details.

 == Changelog ==

+## 0.0.7 beta 06.25.2016
+* Added support for the rest of the Custom, Field Attributes

 ## 0.0.6 beta 06.23.2016
 * Add option to select which taxonomy should be used for taxonomy based fields